-Cockatiels offer their owners charm and loads of personality.
-They also come free of the problems such as biting and excessive noise that the bigger parrots bring with them.
-Although they are not noted for their talking ability like the bigger birds, they can be taught and are good at whistling simple tunes.
+Cockatiels also come free of the problems such as biting and excessive noise that the bigger parrots bring with them.
+Although they are not noted for their talking ability like the bigger members of their parrot family, they can be taught and are good at whistling simple tunes.

-Before you consider having a cockatiel as a pet, you need to consider the following:
+Before you consider buying a cockatiel as a pet, you need to consider the following:

 If you have answered yes to the above questions, then you are probably a good candidate for cockatiel ownership.

 To maintain a cockatiels lovable personality, they need companionship.
-You will need to devote about a half hour or more a day paying attention to your bird.
-If you can’t spare this, get two cockatiels so that they have each other for company.
+You will thus need to devote about a half hour or more a day paying attention to your bird.
+If you can’t spare this time, get two cockatiels so that they have each other for company.

 A half hour a day isn’t really a lot.
 You could cuddle him while you watch your sitcom, or eat breakfast or dinner together.
 Let him watch you get ready for work in the mornings.
 Time can also be spent on training and taming your cockatiel on a daily basis.